 There are three types of protective orders under state law.
+These include a criminal, civil, and a family protective order.
 The first is known as a criminal protective order.
 A criminal court issues these orders following a person’s arrest for specific charges.
 The domestic violence offenses that can lead to a criminal protective order include assault in the third degree or breach of the peace.
 To learn more about the criminal protective order, click here.

 The second type of protective order is known as a civil protective order.
 These do not result from a criminal arrest.
 Instead, these orders are issued by a civil court following a request from the complaining witness.
 When a person requests a civil order, the target of that request has the right to be heard at a restraining order hearing.
 If the court finds the allegations credible, they can agree to the relief from abuse application.
 These orders are only available in a limited number of situations.

 The final type is a family restraining order.
 An individual will apply for this kind of protective order, and a family judge will decide whether or not to grant it ex parte.
 After that, you will have a hearing within 10 days where you can either prove why you should be given the order of protection, or if you are the alleged abuser, you can fight the application.

 Do All Protective Orders Prohibit The Same Conduct?